pjanec/dirigent/README.md

 # Dirigent Overview

-Dirigent is a multi-platform application life cycle management and diagnostic tool.
+Dirigent is a multi-platform remote app starting tool.
 It allows

 * Launching a given set of apps in given order on multiple different computers according to a predefined XML launch plans
 * Monitoring if the apps are  running, optionally restarting them automatically.